 I have many faults (yes, really!), and I am likely to be a work in progress until I take my last breath… but I don’t believe I have ever uttered the cry, “nothing good ever happens to me!”
 And if I have it would have been a long time ago – and I would have deserved a damned good shake from someone less entrenched in self-pity!

 It is a phrase I have heard many, many times – and it is always a lie!
 Think about it: NOTHING good EVER happens to me.
 Nothing?
 Ever?
-The last time this miserable phrase assaulted my ears was around 2 months ago, courtesy of someone who was having the kind of uncomfortable problems we all experience in life… someone in possession of reasonable health, with people on the planet who love her and whom she loves, enough money to live on, access to health care, technology, education and transport… the precious things that are far too often taken for granted, especially by the habitually dissatisfied.
+The last time this miserable phrase assaulted my ears was around 2 months ago, courtesy of someone who was having the kind of uncomfortable problems we all experience in life… someone in possession of reasonable health, with people on the planet who love her and whom she loves, enough money to live on, access to health care, technology, education and transport, the precious things that are far too often taken for granted – especially by the habitually dissatisfied.
 This lady’s problem was a frustrating relationship issue, a situation that was being allowed to balloon out of perspective, overshadowing every other aspect of her life.
-And you might say, “oh, well, it’s just a phrase, something we all say at times – it doesn’t mean anything!” – and I would respond with, “Sorry – you are dead wrong there!”
+And you might say, “oh, well, it’s just a phrase, something we all say at times – it doesn’t mean anything!”
+And I would respond with “sorry, but you are dead wrong there!”

 What are other examples of the kind of thinking we really need to avoid like the plague?

 Why do bad things always happen to me?

 Bad things happen to good people.

 Why do I always attract the wrong people?